 When you’re in a rush, the last thing you want is an unexpected delay.
 Understanding how tracking works, what causes hold-ups, and what to do if your order goes off-track will help you manage the process with confidence and ensure your cards arrive when you need them.

-Tracking Your Order and Delivery Success Rates
+How to Track Your Order and Check Success Rates

 Once your business cards are printed and out the door, a tracking number is your best friend.
 Reputable printing services will send you an email with tracking information as soon as your order ships, allowing you to follow its journey right to your doorstep.
 This isn’t just for peace of mind; it gives you a real-time ETA so you can plan to receive the package.
 Some national brands even offer the option to design and print custom business cards for in-store pickup, which completely removes the risk of a shipping delay.
 While delivery success rates are generally high with established printers, having a tracking number lets you spot any potential issues and react quickly.